Ukraine official: Zelenskyy meets top-level US delegation - NewsBreak

 For the Donbas offensive, Russia has reassembled troops who fought around Kyiv and in northern Ukraine.
 The British Ministry of Defense said Ukrainian forces had repelled numerous assaults in the past week and "inflicted significant cost on Russian forces."

-The spiritual leaders of the world's Orthodox Christians and Roman Catholics appealed for relief for Ukraine's suffering population.
+A fire erupted early Monday at an oil depot in Russia near its border with Ukraine, but Russia's Tass news agency gave no immediate cause for the blaze.

-From Istanbul, Ecumenical Patriarch Bartholomew I said a “human tragedy” was unfolding.
-Bartholomew, considered the first among his Eastern Orthodox patriarch equals, cited in particular “the thousands of people surrounded in Mariupol, civilians, among them the wounded, the elderly, women and many children.”
+NASA satellites that track fires showed something burning at coordinates that corresponded to a Rosneft facility some 110 kilometers (70 miles) north of the Ukrainian border.
+Moscow previously has blamed Ukraine for attacks on the Russian region of Bryansk, which borders Ukraine.

-Pope Francis, speaking from a window overlooking St. Peter's Square, renewed his call for an Easter truce, calling it “a minimal and tangible sign of a desire for peace.”
+The spiritual leaders of the world's Orthodox Christians and Roman Catholics on Sunday appealed for relief for Ukraine's suffering population.

 Associated Press journalists Yesica Fisch in Sloviansk, Ukraine, Mstyslav Chernov and Felipe Dana in Kharkiv, Ukraine, Yuras Karmanau in Lviv, Cara Anna, Inna Varenytsia and Oleksandr Stashevskyi in Kviv and AP staff around the world contributed.